Absolute threshold: Touch

-The absolute threshold for touch is a bee's wing dropping onto a person's cheek from one centimeter (0.4 inches) away.
+According to a 1962 study done by Galanter, the absolute threshold for touch is described as a bee's wing dropped onto a person's cheek from one centimeter (0.4 inches) away.
 Different parts of the body are more sensitive to touch, so this varies from one body part to the next (20).
+In 1974, Ulf Lindblom studied how the speed of a stimulus affects absolute threshold.
+A WaveTek stimulator was used to measure absolute threshold of touch by "tapping" a participant's finger pad with a 2 mm diameter probe.
+Lindblom found that on average, there was a 27% difference in threshold level between slow and fast mechanical pulses on a participant's finger pad.
+The threshold for rapid pulses was 5 μm, and 80 μm for slow pulses.
+Lindblom's study shows that humans are more sensitive to fast stimulation than slow stimulation, at least for touch.

 As people age, the absolute threshold for touch becomes larger, especially after age 65.
 In general, women have a lower absolute threshold and are more sensitive to touch than men.
 However, it also seems to vary from person to person.
 Even individuals experience long-term variation within their own absolute threshold for touch.
 This could potentially affect how sensory disorders are evaluated by medical professionals.

-In 1974, Ulf Lindblom studied how the speed of a stimulus affects absolute threshold.
-A WaveTek stimulator was used to measure absolute threshold of touch by "tapping" a participant's finger pad with a 2 mm diameter probe.
-Lindblom found that on average, there was a 27% difference in threshold level between slow and fast mechanical pulses on a participant's finger pad.
-The threshold for rapid pulses was 5 μm, and 80 μm for slow pulses.
-Lindblom's study shows that humans are more sensitive to fast stimulation than slow stimulation, at least for touch.

 Taste

 In 1999, J. A. Stillman, R. P. Morton, and D. Goldsmith performed a study testing absolute threshold of taste and found that automated testing of taste was just as reliable as traditional testing.
 Additionally, they found statistical significance of the right side of the tongue having a lower absolute threshold than the left side.
 This finding leads to the possibility that the right hemisphere of the brain is better at processing gustatory stimuli than the left.
 Being deprived of calories for a short time increases sensitivity to and decreases absolute threshold for sweet and salty foods.
 Other factors such as pregnancy and smoking can influence taste sensitivity.